 York is the ideal place to study for your MSc as it provides you with all the opportunities to reach your potential, both during your degree and in your subsequent career.
 I fell in love with the city of York instantly, and the teaching is world class, with world leaders in micro and time-series econometrics.Daniel, MSc in Econometrics and Economics

 The Masters will act as a springboard to a professional career in applied economics and econometrics.
 It is also an ideal preparation for a PhD.
-Research shows that around 80 per cent of our department's MSc graduates go on to economics related careers.
+Around 80% of our department's MSc graduates go on to economics-related careers.

 You'll gain the skills that will allow you to work in a variety of organisations.
 Recent graduates' job positions include: